Syphon Filter: The Omega Strain: Plot

-Following the destruction of the original Syphon Filter virus, Gabriel Logan repurposes the agency as the International Presidential Consulting Agency, serving as a counter-terrorism unit.
-As Commander-in-Chief, Logan has Lian Xing, Teresa Lipan, Lawrence Mujari, and Dr. Elsa Weissenger serve as his officers.
+Following the destruction of the original Syphon Filter virus, Gabriel "Gabe" Logan repurposes the agency as the International Presidential Consulting Agency, serving as a counter-terrorism unit.
+As Commander-in-Chief, Logan has Lian Xing, Teresa Lipan, Lawrence Mujari, and Dr. Elsa Weissinger serve as his officers.

 An Agency team headed by Imani Gray is deployed to a besieged city in Michigan in order to rescue Mujari, who disappeared while investigating Dr. Richard Broussard's ties with the Anarchiste Liberation Army.
-Imani and her team successfully rescue Mujari, and assassinate the ALA leadership then prepare for their next assignment.
+Imani and her team successfully rescue Mujari, and assassinate the ALA leadership.
+The government later imprisons the remaining ALA members.
+Afterwards, they prepare for their next assignment.

 Meanwhile, IPCA commander Gary Stoneman assassinates Italian mafia leader Dimitri Alexopoulous to prevent his acquisition of the Omega Strain in Italy.
-The team follows Stone to Belarus and tracks a shipment of infected cattle to Ivankov's residence.
-They discover that his courier Yuschenko is selling the Omega Strain, and Agency pilot Alima Haddad is captured by the Chechens during the operation, leading Stone to assume she is dead.
+The team follows Stoneman to Belarus and tracks a shipment of infected cattle to Ivankov's residence.
+They discover that his courier, Yuschenko, is selling the Omega Strain, and Agency pilot Alima Haddad is captured by the Chechens during the operation, leading Stoneman to assume she is dead.

-During the Belarus operation, Lian is deployed to Kyrgyzstan in order to eliminate an arms deal involving a local warlord and the North Koreans.
+While Stone and the agents are in Belarus, Lian is deployed to Kyrgyzstan in order to eliminate an arms deal involving a local warlord and the North Koreans.

 Gabe reluctantly enlists help from Mossad agent Ehud Ben Zohar upon determining Yuschenko's plans to sell the virus to Fatha Al-Hassan, a Yemeni leader.
-Zohar only cares about stopping Al-Hassan's network, so he steals the viral canister after the Agency retrieves it from Yuschenko.
+Zohar only cares about stopping Al-Hassan's network, so he steals the viral canister after the Agency assassinate Yuschenko.
 Zohar and the team enter Al-Hassan's palace disguised as the dead Chechens in order to assassinate him.
 In the aftermath, they exchange the contracts for the virus.

 The team later investigates a lead recovered from the Belarus operation that shows Dr. Nikolai Jandran is conducting virus tests at a local university.
 Maggie Powers assists in recovering evidence before the university's destruction.